-Currently, there is not a scientific consensus on when, if ever, video game overuse becomes an addiction.
-That’s why the American Psychiatric Association (APA) has yet to classify addiction to video games as a mental health disorder.
-A 2017 study in the APA’s official journal left open the possibility that the classification could one day change, but it stated that there is not enough research to definitively confirm that overusing video games is an addiction in the psychiatric sense of the word.
-The APA defines addiction as “a brain disease that is manifested by compulsive substance use despite harmful consequences,” but this definition effectively excludes the possibility of any behavioral addiction.
+Currently, there is no scientific consensus on when video game overuse becomes an addiction, or if this is even possible.
+For this reason, the American Psychiatric Association (APA) has classified “Internet Gaming Disorder (IGD)” as an unverified potential diagnosis which requires further review.
+A 2017 study in the Association’s official journal left open the possibility that the classification could one day change.
+However, it stated that there is not enough research right now to confirm definitively that overusing video games is an addiction according to the APA’s definition.
+The APA defines addiction as “a brain disease that is manifested by compulsive substance use despite harmful consequences.”
+This definition effectively excludes the possibility of any behavioral addictions.

-Another source of the scientists’ skepticism is the fact that only a very small portion of gamers ever exhibit any signs of a disorder.
-This fact causes some scientists and researchers to believe that video game overuse is a just habit or a symptom of another disorder, rather than an addiction.
+Another source of the scientists’ skepticism is the fact that only a very small portion of gamers ever exhibit any signs of a disorder, especially the specific symptoms of withdrawal and tolerance.
+For this reason, some scientists and researchers believe that video game overuse is a just habit or a symptom of another disorder, rather than an addiction.